Deus1704/Yearbook25/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory with the following variables:
+3. Create a `.env` file in the root directory with the following variables to connect to the backend API:
    ```
-   REACT_APP_API_URL=http://localhost:5000/api
+   REACT_APP_API_URL=https://yearbook25-backend.onrender.com/api
    ```

 4. Start the development server: